google/crosvm/docs/book/src/integration/chromeos.md

 `cros/main` instead.

-Use `repo upload -D main` to upload changes to the main branch, which works fine in most cases where gerrit can rebase the commit cleanly.
+Use `repo upload -D main` to upload changes to the main branch, which works fine in most cases where gerrit and kokoro can rebase the commit cleanly.
 If not, please rebase to `cros/main` manually:

 ```bash
 git branch --set-upstream-to cros/main
 git rebase
 ```

+If this doesn't work, use `tools/chromeos/rebase_for_review` to rebase the changes onto main and `repo upload` to upload changes to the main branch.

 ## First time setup / running tools